Moody Aldrich Partners LLC Acquires 22,345 Shares of SunPower Co. (NASDAQ:SPWR)

 Other hedge funds have also made changes to their positions in the company.
 State Board of Administration of Florida Retirement System grew its holdings in shares of SunPower by 4.7% during the second quarter.
 State Board of Administration of Florida Retirement System now owns 30,011 shares of the semiconductor company’s stock worth $877,000 after purchasing an additional 1,357 shares during the last quarter.
 Caxton Associates LP bought a new position in SunPower in the second quarter valued at about $1,150,000.
 Column Capital Advisors LLC bought a new position in SunPower in the second quarter valued at about $29,000.
 Salient Capital Advisors LLC bought a new position in SunPower in the second quarter valued at about $1,741,000.
 Finally, MML Investors Services LLC boosted its holdings in SunPower by 15.2% in the second quarter.
 MML Investors Services LLC now owns 13,684 shares of the semiconductor company’s stock valued at $400,000 after acquiring an additional 1,803 shares during the last quarter.
 Institutional investors own 30.35% of the company’s stock.

+In other news, CFO Manavendra Sial sold 12,634 shares of SunPower stock in a transaction that occurred on Monday, November 8th.
+The stock was sold at an average price of $32.90, for a total transaction of $415,658.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Insiders own 0.67% of the company’s stock.

-Several research firms have weighed in on SPWR.
-JPMorgan Chase & Co. lowered SunPower from a “neutral” rating to an “underweight” rating and set a $27.00 target price on the stock. in a research note on Thursday, December 9th.
+Several research firms recently issued reports on SPWR.
+Cfra cut SunPower from a “buy” rating to a “sell” rating and set a $26.00 price target on the stock. in a report on Monday, November 8th.
+Evercore ISI began coverage on SunPower in a research note on Wednesday, September 22nd.
+They issued an “outperform” rating and a $27.00 target price on the stock.
+Truist Securities cut their target price on SunPower from $28.00 to $26.00 and set a “hold” rating on the stock in a research note on Wednesday, October 6th.
+JPMorgan Chase & Co. lowered SunPower from a “neutral” rating to an “underweight” rating and set a $27.00 price target on the stock. in a research report on Thursday, December 9th.
 They noted that the move was a valuation call.
-Truist Securities dropped their price target on SunPower from $28.00 to $26.00 and set a “hold” rating on the stock in a research report on Wednesday, October 6th.
-Truist dropped their price target on SunPower from $28.00 to $26.00 and set a “hold” rating on the stock in a research report on Wednesday, October 6th.
-Evercore ISI began coverage on SunPower in a research report on Wednesday, September 22nd.
-They set an “outperform” rating and a $27.00 price target on the stock.
-Finally, Morgan Stanley increased their price objective on SunPower from $26.00 to $27.00 and gave the stock an “underweight” rating in a report on Wednesday, December 1st.
-Five equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $27.15.
+Finally, Morgan Stanley raised their price target on SunPower from $26.00 to $27.00 and gave the stock an “underweight” rating in a research report on Wednesday, December 1st.
+Five equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $27.15.

-SunPower (NASDAQ:SPWR) last issued its earnings results on Wednesday, November 3rd.
-The semiconductor company reported $0.06 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.01 by $0.05.
-SunPower had a return on equity of 8.15% and a net margin of 27.71%.
-The company had revenue of $323.64 million during the quarter, compared to the consensus estimate of $325.52 million.
-During the same period in the previous year, the company posted ($0.06) EPS.
-Analysts predict that SunPower Co. will post 0.1 EPS for the current fiscal year.

-In related news, CFO Manavendra Sial sold 12,634 shares of SunPower stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $32.90, for a total transaction of $415,658.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Company insiders own 0.67% of the company’s stock.

 SunPower Corp. engages in the design, manufacture and deliver of solar panels and systems.
 It operates through the following business segments: Residential, Light Commercial; Commercial & Industrial Solutions; and Other.
 The Residential, Light Commercial segment refers to the sales of solar energy solutions, including sales to its third-party dealer network and resellers, storage solutions, cash and loan sales, and long-term leases directly to end customers.